Heimrad Bäcker

 • ISBN 978-1-959708-07-0

-• With support from the University of Colorado Boulder’s Kayden Research Fund and the Republic of Austria’s Federal Ministry of Arts, Culture, Civil Service, and Sport
+• Published with support from the University of Colorado Boulder’s Kayden Research Fund and the Republic of Austria’s Federal Ministry of Arts, Culture, Civil Service, and Sport

 • Genres: , ,